-The design features dominant matrix planting of Stipa barbata, better known as feather grass.
+The design featured dominant matrix planting of Stipa barbata, better known as feather grass.
 The perennial grass bears rolled, linear leaves and even produces small clusters of flowers from early summer, followed by silver seed awns.

-As well as feather grass, Piet’s star plants include Helenium 'Moerheim Beauty', which features dark-centred, copper-red flower heads, Allium 'Millennium' with its round heads of purple star-shaped flowers and Astilbe chinensis 'Visions in Pink', noted for its pale-pink flower plumes.
+As well as feather grass, Piet’s star plants included Helenium 'Moerheim Beauty', which features dark-centred, copper-red flower heads, Allium 'Millennium' with its round heads of purple star-shaped flowers and Astilbe chinensis 'Visions in Pink', noted for its pale-pink flower plumes.

-Other key elements of the planting include Echinacea pallida (pale-purple coneflower), Delphinium 'Cliveden Beauty' (spires of light-blue flowers), Centaurea 'Purple Heart' (purple-centred flower heads with long white florets), Nicotiana langsdorffii (panicles of nodding, light-green, long-tubed, bell-shaped flowers) and Eryngium alpinum (a sea holly with large purple flower heads, surrounded by vivid-blue shiny bracts, held on blue stems).
+Other key elements of the planting included Echinacea pallida (pale-purple coneflower), Delphinium 'Cliveden Beauty' (spires of light-blue flowers), Centaurea 'Purple Heart' (purple-centred flower heads with long white florets), Nicotiana langsdorffii (panicles of nodding, light-green, long-tubed, bell-shaped flowers) and Eryngium alpinum (a sea holly with large purple flower heads, surrounded by vivid-blue shiny bracts, held on blue stems).

 Look familiar?
 Piet's borders acted as a stunning backdrop to one of Jo Wiley and Joe Swift's scenes for the BBC coverage of the Hampton Court Palace Flower Show.

 While Piet has worked on high-profile designs around the world, he said his garden at Hampton Court offered inspirational ideas to encourage visitors to adopt a more naturalistic approach to planting in their own gardens.